lumc-sasc/wf-PHAVA/docs/USER_GUIDE.md

 git clone https://github.com/lumc-sasc/wf-PHAVA.git
 ```

-Running the pipeline can be done by using the `nextflow run main.nf` command *after mandatory parameters have been provided.*
-TBA: add mandatory parameters.

-# Future work
-This project is currently ongoing.

 # Authors
 This pipeline was originally made by Youp Zegers ([@youpze](https://github.com/youpze)) for his BSc internship in Bioinformatics.
 The pipeline uses modules from [nf-core](https://github.com/nf-core/modules) in addition to local modules.